 The Rev. John Van Epps is Archivist of the Connecticut Conference UCC.

-John Van Epps collects, preserves, organizes and maintains the historic Connecticut Conference's archival collection.
+John Van Epps collects, preserves, organizes and maintains the Southern New England Conference's archival collection.
 This includes an extensive library, the records of the churches and clergy, publications and other information.
 He assists ...